In the Main Menu, click Tools, Zoom.

-Windows has another completely different feature that allows you to turn off the DPI awareness for one application at a time.
-This might be useful if Open Dental has a certain kind of layout bug.
-This could be used to temporarily fix the issue until we can address it.
-Turning this on results in the entire interface of Open Dental becoming slightly blurry at resolutions other than 100%.
-It's generally not recommended.
+2. (#1 is better because it will continue to work after each update, but you should be aware of this other option) Windows has a feature that allows you to turn off the dpi awareness for one application at a time.
 On the Open Dental executable or shortcut, right-click and select Properties, then Compatibility.
 Click Change high DPI Settings.
 Check Override high DPI scaling behavior.
 Change the Scaling performed by to System.

 It was technically difficult to implement the Zoom feature.
 We had to build our own layout system.
 This results in some artifacts when resizing any window:

 We are aware of all these issues.
 We are working on ways to improve performance and eliminate some of these artifacts, but it will not happen soon.
 The artifacts are tolerable.
 We feel that the advantages of having zoom far outweigh the resizing annoyances.

 The zoom feature is not perfect, especially with high dpi monitors.
 This version of Open Dental (v 23.1) is much better, but still has imperfections that might not even interfere with usage.
 Zoom Artifacts lists all known artifacts that we do not consider bugs: